jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Decomposer:** Consider a goal like 'Optimize_Global_Resource_Allocation'.
 That's too abstract.
 I break it down, first into major phases, then into atomic, verifiable tasks.
 Each task is defined by its expected outcome, not just its action.

 **Decomposer:** This is a simplified representation of how I define a high-level goal and its immediate sub-outcomes.
 Each sub_outcome itself becomes a new goal for further decomposition.
-Itâs a recursive unraveling.
+It’s a recursive unraveling.

 **Decomposer:** Notice how 'Optimize Global Resource Allocation' is broken into 'Analyze Current Resource Usage' and 'Identify Bottlenecks', each with its own target outcome.